MicrosoftDocs/learn/learn-pr/wwl-data-ai/create-resource-template-for-azure-cosmos-db-sql-api/includes/1-introduction.md

 After completing this module, you'll be able to:

 - Identify the three most common resource types for Azure Cosmos DB SQL API accounts
-- Create and deploy an JSON Azure Resource Manager template for an Azure Cosmos DB SQL API account, database, or container
+- Create and deploy a JSON Azure Resource Manager template for an Azure Cosmos DB SQL API account, database, or container
 - Create and deploy a Bicep template for an Azure Cosmos DB SQL API account, database, or container
 - Manage throughput and index policies using JSON or Bicep templates